uumar421/OpenRAG/README.md

 ## Future Improvements

-- Expand to support multiple legal domains beyond Pakistani laws.
+- Expand to support multiple domains beyond Pakistani laws.
 - Add support for more open-source LLMs.
 - Improve retrieval mechanisms for more accurate context selection.
 - Optimize response generation for better accuracy and efficiency.